All Episodes

 alex jones

-Well, don't worry, the snake Dean, Howard Dean blasts Bush over mad cow scare.
+Well, don't worry, the snake Dean, Howard Dean, blasts Bush over Mad Cow Scare.

-That guy's got evil in his eyes and evil in his actions.
+I say that because I've been studying Dean and watching him, and that guy's got evil in his eyes and evil in his actions.

 He says Bush didn't do enough quickly enough to stem the tide of panic, and he says we need federal control and federal funding to help you ranchers.